Ctross/Ctross.github.io/anthropology/index.md

 [9][9] Winterhalder, B., Puleston, C., and <strong>Ross, C.T. </strong>(2015).
 Production risk, inter-annual food storage by households, and population-level consequences in prehistoric agrarian societies.
 Environmental Archaeology: The Journal of Human Palaeoecology.

 [10][10] <strong>Ross, C.T.</strong>, and Winterhalder, B. (20015).
 Sit-and-wait versus active search hunting: A behavioral ecological model of hunting strategies.
 Journal of Theoretical Biology.
-In Review.

 [11][11] <strong>Ross, C.T.</strong>, and Winterhalder, B. (2015).
 A hierarchical Bayesian analysis of parasite prevalence and socio-cultural outcomes: The mediating role of structural racism and sanitation infrastructure.
 American Journal of Human Biology.